mozillascience/studyGroup/lessons/githubPages/lesson.md

 Okay, we've got a great site, spent some time on the content and now we want everyone on the internet to see it too.

-Before we get this up on github we should make sure that the repo is set up to not commit the static version of the site.
-Github doesn't need that to host your stuff as they use jekyll too:
+Before we get this up on GitHub we should make sure that the repo is set up to not commit the static version of the site.
+GitHub does not need it to host your site, as they use jekyll to generate sites on their end too:

 ~~~
 $ git status